Dumuzid the Fisherman: Sumerian King List

-The Tale of Gudam
+Possible role in the Tale of Gudam

 The Tale of Gudam is known from a single, one column tablet inscribed with 37 lines.
 The composition starts with the preparation of a festival for Inanna, in which Gudam participates, although his role remains doubtful.
 Gudam decides to ravage the city of Uruk, but is defeated by the little fisherman of Inanna.

 It has been suggested that the "little fisherman of Inanna" was a corruption from the original reading of "the fisherman Dumuzi(d), the fisherman of Inanna(k)".
+However, this possibility cannot be conclusively proposed, and the identity of the fisherman ultimately remains unknown.